111 K Street NE

 So why aren’t we using this great technology?
 It comes down to government regulations, specifically, licensing requirements.

 The Federal Communications Commission (FCC) controls and allocates the radio spectrum for all United States users, excluding the federal government.
 For many years, the FCC prohibited most unlicensed white space usage, due to concerns of signal interference with licensed users.
 This changed in 2010 when the FCC adopted final rules that permit unlicensed radio transmitters to use white space within regulatory guidelines that safeguard against interference.
 Further deregulation for white spaces followed in 2015.
-Even though interference problems are a thing of the past, current rules do not permit white space usage beyond personal devices.
-This prevents companies from providing for-profit white space Internet services to the rural Americans who desperately need it.
+Even though interference problems are a thing of the past, there are too few channels allocated for unlicensed white space to reliably provide private broadband services.
+For a company like Microsoft to create a white space broadband market, three channels, or at least 18 megahertz of spectrum need to be available.

 Thankfully, however, the FCC may unleash free-market TV white space Internet services.
 FCC Chairman Ajit Pai recently completed a tour of rural America, including states like Wyoming and Wisconsin.
 During this tour, he sought input from rural communities and companies as to how the FCC can improve Internet access.
 One solution Chairman Pai will reportedly consider is expanding the private market for TV white space.